apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <p>The name of the service to reference.</p>
 <p>Leave it empty to reference the default service.
-Set it to &ldquo;headless&rdquo; to reference the default headless service.</p>
+Set it to &ldquo;headless&rdquo; to reference the default headless service.
+If the referenced service is a pod-service, there will be multiple service objects matched, and the resolved value will be presented in the following format: service1.name,service2.name&hellip;</p>
 </td>
 </tr>
 <tr>